suggestbot-wearable-text-entry-system/SuggestBot_textEntry/README.md

 However, if you use any other device, please re-set a keyboard layout dimension to consider a dimension of display on your device.

-We recommanded to use this program with higher than Android 19 ver, and its target SDK version is 26.
+We also recommanded to use this program with SDK ver. of higher than 19, and its target SDK version is 26.

 This program also used OTG to connect a edge-touch sensor for a smartwatch.